ygorcosta/wedeploy.com/ui/src/pages/docs/intro/custom-domains.md

 ## Introduction

 To make your app live right away, WeDeploy makes every service accessible via its service domain, but when your app moves towards production, you will most likely want to add a custom domain to beautify your websites URL.
-Configuring custom domains can be a tricky and complicated process, which is why we wanted to make it simple and straitforward for you.
+Configuring custom domains can be a tricky and complicated process, which is why we wanted to make it simple and straightforward for you.

 </article>